Supra-Labs/supra-dev-hub/Knowledge base/CLI_Setup.md

 Also for Move.toml issue, the one in the local project folder has to be the same as the Move.toml file in your Docker container.

-Click on supra container > files > Supra folder > config > Move workspace > check the move.toml file via code editor and make sure it has the same address and dependencies
+Click on supra container > files > Supra folder > config > Move workspace > check the move.toml file via code editor and make sure it has the same address and dependencies.